isabella-riquetti/MyDevMetrics/README.md

 # CombinedCodingStats

-First of all, this was made purely for fun, I use a lot of multiple repositories at work and while freelancing, and always bothered be that I couldn't show my activity easily on my Github page, since GitHub is almost like my portfolio, so I created this project.
+This was made purely for fun, I use a lot of multiple repositories at work and while freelancing, and always bothered be that I couldn't show my activity easily on my Github page, since GitHub is almost like my portfolio, so I created this project.

 Unfortunately, we can't get the theme from the browser version, so please use the one you think best fits any theme.
 Any theme suggestions are welcome!